 The process is advancing through a multi-year series of steps to ensure that, above all, the site selected is safe and secure, and meets the highest scientific, professional and ethical standards.
 Since launching the process, the NWMO has been working collaboratively with communities interested in learning to begin exploring their potential to meet site selection requirements.
-Upon the completion of Phase 1 assessments, a smaller list of communities is identified as warranting further study by advancing to Phase 2.
+Upon the completion of Phase 1 assessments, a smaller list of communities was identified as warranting further study by advancing to Phase 2.

 The second phase of preliminary assessment work involves more intensive community learning and engagement.
-Work will take on a broader focus to include First Nation and Métis peoples, and surrounding communities.
-Preliminary fieldwork will begin, including airborne surveys, and at a later date, limited borehole drilling, to further assess geology and site suitability against technical safety requirements.
+Work takes on a broader focus to include First Nation and Métis peoples, and surrounding communities.
+Preliminary fieldwork, including airborne surveys and limited borehole drilling is completed to further assess geology and site suitability against technical safety requirements.